 The Resident Physician agrees to fulfill the following obligations:

 - Policies and Procedures.
-To comply with all policies and procedures set forth in the Manual, as well as the policies and procedures of all hospitals or facilities at which he or she rotates.
+To comply with all policies and procedures set forth in the Manual and the policies and procedures of all hospitals or facilities at which he or she rotates.

 - Licensure.
 To obtain and maintain in good standing appropriate licensure in all jurisdictions as required by the program curriculum.
 The Resident Physician shall apply for and obtain a Medical Training Licents (MTL) or apply for and obtain a full, unrestricted license to practice medicine in the District of Columbia, in accordance with state and local law, as described in the Resident Manual or otherwise communicated to the Resident Physician.